top of page

 Getting your mortgage through a mortgage broker is probably one of the best things you can do, when you embark on your home and investment property buying journey.
-However, while you are getting your mortgage serviceability assessed, you might have received some Property Buying Advice from your mortgage brokers.
+However, while you are getting your mortgage serviceability assessed, some mortgage broker might provide you with some Property Buying Advice.
 Whilst most are generic property buying information, some more "enterprising" mortgage brokers may go as far as telling you what to buy and what not to buy.
 We've seen this too many times.
 And we've seen too many property buyers being badly affected by such unqualified advice from mortgage brokers and mortgage clerks.

 So, what happened here?
 What do you need to know?
 Are mortgage brokers supposed to provide property advice?
 How qualified are mortgage brokers to provide property advice?
 Should they be licenced in real estate before they can provide property advice as well?
 What are the hidden agenda that you need to know with property advice from mortgage brokers?